 0 = Upon auto-shutdown, ECCPASE must be cleared in software to restart the PWM

-Delay time, in number of Fosc/4 (4 Tosc) cycles, between the scheduled and actual time for a PWM signal to transition to active.
+Delay time, in number of Fosc/4 (4 \ Tosc) cycles, between the scheduled and actual time for a PWM signal to transition to active.

-Note 1: Reserved on 28-pin devices; maintain these bits clear.
+Note 1: Unimplemented on 28-pin devices and read as '0'.